joaoplancha/Network-Architecture/README.md

-part2 will potentially include: EIGRP, BGP, GRE tunnels, MPLS VPN, Access-Lists, IPv4/IPv6 interoperability
+part2 will potentially include: EIGRP, BGP, GRE tunnels, MPLS VPN, Access-Lists, IPv4/IPv6 interoperability and EtherChannel Also, redundancy on ESW7.